 What AI Agents Actually Are

-Let's clear something up: AI agents are not chatbots.
-They're not copilots.
-And they're definitely not that customer support widget that asks you to "describe your issue" before routing you to a human anyway.
+AI agents are not chatbots.
+They are not copilots.
+And they are definitely not the support widget that asks you to "describe your issue" before routing you to a human anyway.

 AI agents are autonomous systems that can perceive, decide, and act on multi-step tasks without human intervention at every step.
 The key word is autonomous.
 A chatbot waits for your input.
 A copilot suggests things for you to do.
 An agent does the work itself.

-Think of it this way: a research assistant that monitors your competitors, reads their latest blog posts, summarizes the changes, cross-references them with your product roadmap, and emails you a weekly brief — all without you touching anything.
-That's an agent.
-It perceived (read the blogs), decided (what was relevant), and acted (wrote the summary and sent it).
+Think of a research assistant that monitors competitors, reads their latest posts, summarises the changes, cross-references them with your roadmap, and emails a weekly brief without you touching anything.
+That is an agent.
+It perceived, decided, and acted.

 The technology behind this isn't magic.
 It's a combination of large language models (like Claude or GPT), workflow orchestration tools (like n8n or Make), and good old-fashioned software engineering.
 What's new is that LLMs gave these systems the ability to handle unstructured data and make judgment calls that previously required a human.